-Subject to changes in the Company's capitalization, as of May 3, 2023, the number of shares of the Company's common stock authorized for future grant under the Plan will equal 7,170,808 shares (the number of shares remaining available for grant under the Current Plan as of February 9, 2023, plus an additional 6,100,000 shares), plus any shares of the Company's common stock underlying awards outstanding as of February 9, 2023, granted under the Current Plan or the Company's Stock Incentive Plan of 2013 and the Company's Stock Incentive Plan of 2010, that after February 9, 2023, cease for any reason to be subject to such awards (other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and non-forfeitable shares), less one share for every share that was subject to an option or stock appreciation right granted after February 9, 2023 and prior to May 3, 2023 under the Current Plan and 2.6 shares for every share subject to an award other than an option or stock appreciation right granted after February 9, 2023 and prior to May 3, 2023 under the Current Plan.
-Any shares granted under stock options or stock appreciation rights on or after May 3, 2023 will be counted against this limit on a one-for-one basis, and any shares granted on or after May 3, 2023 under any other awards will be counted against this limit as 2.6 shares for every one share subject to such award.
+Subject to changes in the Company's capitalization, as of May 3, 2023, the number of shares of the Company's common stock authorized for future grant under the Plan will equal 7,170,808 shares (the number of shares remaining available for grant under the Current Plan as of February 9, 2023, plus an additional 6,100,000 shares), plus any shares of the Company's common stock underlying awards outstanding as of February 9, 2023, granted under the Current Plan or the Company's Stock Incentive Plan of 2013 and the Company's Stock Incentive Plan of 2010, that after February 9, 2023, cease for any reason to be subject to such awards (other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and non-forfeitable shares), less one share for every share that was subject to an option or stock appreciation right granted after February 9, 2023 and prior to May 3, 2023 under the Current Plan and 2.6 shares for every share subject to an award other than an option or stock appreciation right granted after February 9, 2023 under the Stock appreciation right on a one-for-one basis, and any shares granted on or after May 3, 2023 under any other awards will be counted against this limit as 2.6 shares for every one share subject to such award.
 The shares issued pursuant to awards granted under the Plan may be shares that are authorized and unissued or issued shares that were reacquired by the Company, including shares purchased in the open market.
 No fractional shares will be delivered under the Plan.